workarea-commerce/rails-decorators/README.md

 end
 ```

 `Rails::Decorators` achieves this in a manner similar to `ActiveSupport::Concern` - it dynamically creates a module out of the block passed, and then prepends that into the original class.
-The above is equivalent to (note that this would need to be required using `require_dependency` as well):
+The above is equivalent to (note that this would need to be required as well):
 ```ruby
 # in Rails.root/app/models/ecommerce/product_decorator.rb
 module Ecommerce